jbaudanza/project-packets/hello_world.md

 ## Getting Started

-First, download and install Chrome Web Browser from here: https://www.google.com/intl/en/chrome/browser/.
+First, download and install the Chrome Web Browser from here: https://www.google.com/intl/en/chrome/browser/.

 If you have a text editor of choice, feel free to use it.
 If not, we recommend the Slim Text Chrome Application, which you can get here: http://slimtext.org/.
 (NOTE: Along with syntax highlighting, Slim Text will also match parentheses and brackets for you.)